puzpuzpuz/cls-rtracer/README.md

 To avoid weird behavior:

-* Make sure you require `cls-rtracer` as the first dependency in your app.
-Some popular packages may use async which breaks CLS.

 * Make sure you use any third party middleware (or plugin) that does not need access to request ids *before* you use `cls-rtracer`.
 See [this section](#how-to-use-it---step-2-common-instructions).

-Note: there is a small chance that you are using one of rare libraries that do not play nice with Async Hooks API, which is internally used by the `cls-hooked` library.
-So, if you face the issue when CLS context (and thus, the request id) is lost at some point of async calls chain, please submit GitHub issue with a detailed description.
+Note: there is a small chance that you are using one of rare libraries that do not play nice with Async Hooks API.
+So, if you face the issue when the context (and thus, the request id) is lost at some point of async calls chain, please submit GitHub issue with a detailed description.

-Note for Node 10 users:

-* Node 10.0.x-10.3.x is not supported.
-That's because V8 version 6.6 introduced a bug that breaks async_hooks during async/await.
-Node 10.4.x uses V8 v6.7 where the bug is fixed.
-See: https://github.com/nodejs/node/issues/20274.

 ## Performance impact

-Note that this library has a certain performance impact on your application due to CLS (or more precisely, Async Hooks API) usage.
+Note that this library has a certain performance impact on your application due to Async Hooks API usage.
 So, you need to decide if the benefit of being able to trace requests in logs without any boilerplate is more valuable for you than the disadvantage of performance impact.

-The author of this library did some basic performance testing and got about 10–15% RPS (request per second) degradation when `cls-rtracer` is used.
-See [this post](https://stackoverflow.com/questions/50595130/express-what-load-can-continuation-local-storage-handle/53647537#53647537) for more details.
+The author of this library did some basic performance testing.
+See [this tweet](https://twitter.com/AndreyPechkurov/status/1234189388436967426) to see the results.
+The overhead also decreased in `cls-rtracer` v2 due to migration to the core API.
+See [this tweet](https://twitter.com/AndreyPechkurov/status/1268950294165143553?s=20) to learn more.

 ## License